From Artwork to Farm Work: Historic Latinx Sites in California

 Like other sites in the Place, Story, and Culture Report list, Balmy Alley’s artwork was created thanks to a strong investment on behalf of the Mission District’s community.
 The Chicano mural movement—particularly a group of Latina artists known as the Mujeres Muralistas—is strongly associated with the site.
 The Muralistsas were some of the first artists to start painting murals in Balmy Alley in 1974.
 Patricia Rodriguez, Graciella Carillo, Consualo Mendez, and Irene Perez, Hartell says, “brought fine art to the streets and added women into the Chicano movment’s cultural narrative.”

 In addition to its famous murals, Balmy Alley is also the site of a famous 1960s court case.
 Seven young Latinos, called Los Siete de la Raza, were accused of murdering a police officer in the neighborhood in 1969.
-All seven were acquitted, and the historical moment was a victory for an intersection of the Latino community, Black Panthers, and other group fighting for social justice.
+All seven were acquitted, and the historical moment was a victory for an intersection of the Latinx community, Black Panthers, and other group fighting for social justice.

 Balmy Alley’s murals—and the stories that surround them—are ephemeral, and the neighborhood is facing threats of gentrification.
 Balmy Alley’s community, as well as local historical societies, are currently pushing towards nominating the site as a National Historic Landmark.